 Artificial Intelligence (AI) often makes the list of things that are ‘just around the corner’ in the forthcoming Fourth Industrial Revolution; swiftly followed by ubiquitous connectivity, full robotic automation, and supercomputing for all.
-And so it no surprise that people are keen to apply AI to sectors such as education.
+And so it is no surprise that people are keen to apply AI to sectors such as education.
 A July 2018 report predicts that artificial intelligence in U.S. education will grow by 47.5% from 2017-2021.
 So far, so future.

 But AI isn’t just the preserve of edtech startups, established educational behemoths also want to get a slice of the pie, and they don’t come much more behemothic that Pearson.
 Which is why it came as no surprise to read a Forbes article entitled How Pearson Plans To Automate Education With AI.

 We also know a thing about AI and education here at pi-top.
-Last year, our Chief Product Officer, Graham Brown-Martin, gave evidence to the House of Lords’ Artificial Intelligence Committee (watch here).
+Last year, our Chief Education & Product Officer, Graham Brown-Martin, gave evidence to the House of Lords’ Artificial Intelligence Committee (watch here).
 He’s also the author of this article on the subject.
-Of Person’s latest plans he says “once again Pearson conflate education with (their) content delivery and (their) measurement systems.
+Of Pearson’s latest plans he says “once again Pearson conflate education with (their) content delivery and (their) measurement systems.
 They will, I suspect, be massively disrupted and become the Kodak of Education as we realise that context is king rather than content, and that we need whole new metrics to recognise the things we value today rather than the things we might have valued yesterday.”

 The seduction of Big Data

 Those ‘things we value’ encompass everything from empathy and understanding to so-called soft skills like leadership and co-operation.
 Then there’s creativity and problem solving, both critical for future generations in how they tackle issues in the world, their communities and their lives.